Sean Murphy Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Brewers pitching staff ranks 17th in MLB.

-- The Brewers have the eighth-ranked team ERA among all league pitching staffs (3.89).
+- The Brewers have a 3.96 team ERA that ranks 10th across all league pitching staffs.

-- Houser gets the start for the Brewers, his 12th of the season.
-He is 3-2 with a 3.86 ERA and 49 strikeouts in 63 2/3 innings pitched.
+- Teheran gets the start for the Brewers, his 11th of the season.
+He is 2-4 with a 3.75 ERA and 40 strikeouts through 57 2/3 innings pitched.

-- His most recent time out came on Saturday against the Atlanta Braves, when the righty went six innings, surrendering three earned runs while allowing six hits.
+- In his most recent appearance on Sunday against the Atlanta Braves, the righty went six innings, giving up one earned run while surrendering three hits.

-- The 30-year-old has put together a 3.86 ERA and 7 strikeouts per nine innings across 13 games this season, while allowing a batting average of .291 to opposing hitters.
+- The 32-year-old has an ERA of 3.75, with 6.2 strikeouts per nine innings, in 10 games this season.
+Opponents have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.